tsangjustin/CS546-Product_Forum/README.md

 {
     _id: '2c384c5b-a2fb-4ef3-a583-6103b025c986',
     datePosted: '2017-05-30T19:00:00',
-    contents: 'I think you should wait for resell to drop.
+    content: 'I think you should wait for resell to drop.
 The new version comes out in a month!',
-    user_id: '1b5d8bf6-d279-42b1-ba4e-a46b8ad55985', // id of commenter
+    user: '1b5d8bf6-d279-42b1-ba4e-a46b8ad55985', // id of commenter
     likes: ['7b7997a2-c0d2-4f8c-b27a-6a1d4b5b6310'], // ids of users that liked
     subthreads: [comments] // schema is identical to parent comment object }